-These tips for a more interesting life range from wearing red cowboy boots to setting life goals – and they’ll answer your question about making life better.
+Is your life dull, flat, colorless?
+These tips for a more interesting life range from wearing red cowboy boots to setting life goals – and they’ll help you re-create your life.

 “Just living is not enough.
 One must have sunshine, freedom, and a little flower.” ~ Hans Christian Anderson.